Qatar investigates 'invasive' search of women at Doha airport | DW | 28.10.2020

 Qatar offered no immediate explanation of how officials decided to perform invasive vaginal examinations on the women.

-But in the statement issued early on Wednesday, Qatar's Government Communications Office described that authorities discovered the newborn "concealed in a plastic bag and buried under garbage" at the airport.
+But in the statement issued early on Wednesday, Qatar's Government Communications Office said authorities had discovered the newborn "concealed in a plastic bag and buried under garbage" at the airport.

 It called the discovery an "egregious and life-threatening violation of the law," adding that officials were hoping to find the baby's parents.